 Writing a book during a pandemic is tricky when you can’t visit libraries or archives, so it helps when you have decades of research at your fingertips.
-Catherine Levin talked to Dr Shane Ewen who has written a lot about fire to find out his most recent book, Before Grenfell.
+I spoke to Dr Shane Ewen who has written a lot about fire to find out his most recent book, Before Grenfell.

 Shane is an academic at Leeds Beckett University where he specialises in urban history.
-His new book is an exploration of fire, safety and deregulation in the 20th Century (I review it on page 27).
+His new book is an exploration of fire, safety and deregulation in the 20th Century.

 I was curious.
 What could a historian contribute to a discussion about fire safety?
 I read the book and arranged to talk to him about it on a grey morning in August.
 He starts off by telling me, “The book is about the contemporary crisis we face in fire safety, but it explores it through the past and how we got there.
 It’s not about the fire, it’s about how it was possible.”